 - Requests for money, missing or stolen money, and missing or stolen household items

-What Are the Side Effects of Stopping Drug Use?
+What Are the Side Effects of Drug Detox Treatment Programs?

 If an individual with drug use disorder abruptly quits the habit or reduces the amount of the substance they consume, withdrawal symptoms can set in.
 The intensity of the symptoms will depend on how long the individual has sustained a drug habit.
 The longer the drug habit has continued, the more severe the withdrawal symptoms will be.

 When an individual struggles with drug use disorder, the brain becomes accustomed to the substance’s effects.
 Over time, the brain adapts and labels the feelings and state of mind that occur during drug use as “normal.”

 When an individual suddenly stops or reduces a drug use habit, the brain reacts and tries to adjust itself to the drug’s absence.
 This reaction can cause a significant fluctuation in the brain’s chemicals, which can lead to mental and physical health issues.
 Individuals may experience anxiety, depression, trembling, and excessive sweating.